 1. Drum Accessibility

 The drum and any components to be repaired must be safely and readily accessible.
 This might require moving surrounding equipment, ducting, etc., so there is ample space to work on the unit.
-Nearby equipment may require shutdown to prevent vibrations from interfering with the laser alignment system, where applicable.
 Any guards, brackets, supports, or safety barriers should also be removed to allow unobstructed access to the unit and its components.
+If an alignment will be conducted, nearby equipment may require shutdown to prevent vibrations from interfering with the laser alignment system.

 A FEECO Customer Service Engineer performs a drum laser alignment